TextTIGER: Text-based Intelligent Generation with Entity Prompt Refinement for Text-to-Image Generation: Proposed Method: TextTIGER

-We let LLMs summarize the augmented entity-specific description from STEP 1 while retaining detailed entity information and ensuring an appropriate length.
-Following previous research~\cite{juseon-do-etal-2024-instructcmp}, which demonstrated that explicitly specifying both input length and output token count helps LLMs manage length constraints, we adopt a similar approach for summarization.
-Specifically, we tokenize the augmented description from STEP 1 using CLIP~\cite{pmlr-v139-radford21a},\footnote{\url{https://huggingface.co/openai/clip-vit-large-patch14}} the tokenizer of the text encoder commonly used in image generation models, and explicitly provide the token count to the LLMs.
-Since image generation models primarily use not only CLIP but also T5~\cite{10.5555/3455716.3455856} as the text encoder, we set the output token limit to 180,\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-3.5-large}} ensuring compatibility with T5's token capacity.
-Appendix~\ref{app:why-was-the-180} provides details about the token counts and the rationale for setting the limit to 180.
+For the augmented entity-specific descriptions obtained in STEP 1, we use an LLM to generate summaries that preserve detailed entity information while keeping the length appropriate.
+Prior work~\citep{juseon-do-etal-2024-instructcmp} shows that explicitly specifying the input length and the desired number of output tokens helps LLMs manage length constraints effectively.
+From their motivation, we tokenize the augmented descriptions from STEP 1 using the tokenizer of the text encoder in the image generation model and explicitly provide the token count to the LLM, providing the detailed prompts in Appendix~\ref{prompts-for-summarization}.
+After this process, we concatenate the summarized entity-specific descriptions to the end of the original caption, forming a new prompt in the format ``(caption + summarized description)'' for image generation.

-After applying these steps, we concatenate the summarized entity-specific description to the end of the caption, i.e., (caption + summarized description), forming a new prompt for image generation.
-Our preliminary experiments showed that appending the summarized entity-specific description of 180 tokens to the original caption achieved the best performance.
-Appendix~\ref{app: ablation-study} provides the details of the ablation study.
-We refer to this method as Text-based Intelligent Generation with Entity prompt Refinement, \textbf{\textsc{TextTIGER}}.

-For comparison, we evaluate another approach that more strictly ensures compliance with the length limit.
-If the summarized description still exceeds 180 tokens, we iteratively repeat STEP 2 until the length constraint is met.
-We define this method as \textbf{\textsc{Iterative-TextTIGER}}, setting the maximum number of iterations to \(n = 3\).